 Income tax expense comprises current and deferred tax.
-Current tax and deferred tax are recognised in the income statement except to the extent that it relates to items recognised directly in equity or in other comprehensive income.
+Current tax and deferred tax are recognised in the Statement of Profit and Loss except to the extent that it relates to items recognised directly in equity or in other comprehensive income.